lucidworks/lucidworks.github.io/eLearning/ffindex/README.md

 18. Click **Run** then click **Start**.
 Again, the job will take a few minutes to complete.
 When the job finishes running, click **Save**

 19. Return to the **Fields** window.
-Your new fields should have Num Docs values
+Your new fields should have Num Docs values.
+If you don't see Num Docs values, close out of **Fields** and reopen the window.

 20. Add the following fields and their parameters by repeating **step 15** for each row: